 What We Do

 Since the founding of Baja Dog Rescue, in 2010, we have rescued almost 6,500 dogs from some horrific conditions, in Mexico and California.
 We are a non-profit, 100% no-kill shelter.
 We operate on donations from the public and the time and money of our volunteers.
 We have raised funds to put rescued dogs through chemotherapy and to repair broken bones from car accidents or abuse.
 We aggressively treat puppies for Parvo, to our knowledge we have the highest survival rate of any rescue group in operation (85%).
 Many of our dogs are found starving or injured on the side of the road, often near death from being beaten and discarded by their owners.
 These dogs are typically days, if not hours, from death.
 We are the last resort for many of these dogs, other rescues will not take them due to the severity of their condition.
-The shelter is also used as a home for a handful of dogs that are considered unadoptable.
+The shelter is also used as a home for many dogs that are considered unadoptable.
 They continue to get the food, love, and medical attention needed to enjoy their lives.
 Baja Dog Rescue partners with Petco, where we are found every Saturday holding an adoption event.
 We are a rescue partner with the County of San Diego and are authorized to pull dogs from shelters.
 We rescue dogs that have been scheduled to be euthanized.
 We have a wide network that we use to rescue, treat, and rehome our dogs.
-We have a 50,000 sq ft shelter with almost 200 dogs inhabiting it at any given moment.
+We have a 50,000 sq ft shelter with almost 150 dogs inhabiting it at any given moment.
 We promote our available dogs, adoption events, and rescue operations through our Facebook site and our website.
 We go through almost 700lbs of dog food a week in addition to medical and cleaning supplies.
 All of our adoption fees and donations go right back into buying the food and medicine for the dogs at our shelter.
 We rely solely on the generosity of the public, our volunteers, and our own funds to keep the shelter repaired and to take care of the dogs.

 As a 501c non-profit, all volunteer organization we face many, many challenges, including feeding our dogs.
 We go through almost 600lbs. of dog food per week, and since our shelter is based in Baja California we receive no assistance from the Rescue Food Bank here in the U.S. All of our adoption fees and donations go right back into buying the food and medicine for the dogs at our shelter.
 No one in our organization takes a paycheck, and we rely solely on the generosity of the public and our own funds to pay for repairs to our shelter and major surgeries.
 We always welcome visitors and volunteers to our shelter.
 Volunteers can help walk the dogs, clean up pens, and help socialize or pups.